latchbio/latch/docs/source/basics/customizing_interface.md

 Each key in `metadata.parameters` must be the name of one of the parameters of the workflow function.
 Other keys will be ignored.
 Parameters without a corresponding key in `metadata.parameters` will not be displayed.

-- {class}`~latch.types.metadata.LatchParameter` specifies the metadata associated with each workflow parameter, such as `description` and `display_name`.
-Visit the API docs for a comprehensive list of keyword arguments that `LatchParameter` accepts and an example of how to use `LatchParameter`.
+- {class}`~latch.types.metadata.LatchParameter` specifies the metadata associated with each workflow parameter.
 - {class}`~latch.types.metadata.LatchAuthor` describes information about the workflow author.
 - {class}`~latch.types.metadata.LatchRule` describes the rule that the parameter input must follow.